zgunter/OOP-in-C-/README.md

 # OOP_using_CPP
 Weekly assignments using OOP principles in C++

 7 assignments in the OOP C++ course taught at UoM Physics School.
-Collectively, the assignments shows how coding can be used to the solve physics problems.
+The assignments are all physics related in various ways, and together demonstrates how programming can be used to aid a physicist in complicated tasks.

 C++ features demonstrated :arrays, vecotrs, loops, iterations, I/O stream, pointers